yeoman/yeoman.io/app/authoring/dependencies.md

 ## Combined use

 Calling `generator.installDependencies()` runs npm and bower by default.
-You can decide which ones to use be passing booleans for each package manager.
+You can decide which ones to use by passing booleans for each package manager.

 Example for using Yarn with Bower: